aboutcoders/job-bundle/Resources/docs/scheduled-jobs.md

 ## Removing a schedule

-In some cases it can be necessary to remove a job that was previously configured:
+Existing schedules can also be removed:

 ```php
 $job->removeSchedule($schedule);
 ```

-You most likely want to do this during execution of the job which requires that your job implements the [JobAwareInterface](../../Job/JobAwareInterface.php).
-Please refer to the [How-To work modify a job at runtime](./howto-modify-job.md) for more details.
+If you want to remove the schedule as part of the job execution you have to [inject the job manager into the job](./runtime-parameters.md).